rfayat/INSpECT/README.md

-# r2g video annotator
+# INSpECT

+Interface for Navigating Spates of video Excerpts and Categorizing Them.

 ## Installation
-Upgrade pip (can prevent some issues with the installation of pyqt5), download the repository and install the requirements as follows :
+Upgrade pip (can preveINSpECTnt some issues with the installation of pyqt5), download the repository and install the requirements as follows :

 ```bash
 $ pip install --upgrade pip